canada-ca/open-standards-normes-ouvertes/en/open-standards.md

 ### 4. Collaboration

-The decison-making process is respectful, collaborative, and consensus-based.
+The decision-making process is respectful, collaborative, and consensus-based.
 The process is not dependent on a single supplier or organization.

 ### 5. Availability